Truly Optimal Vitamin D Levels Are Higher Than You Might Think

 If you think relying on food and sun alone will help you reach that 50 ng/ml mark (and stay there), newsflash for you: It's just not possible (with food) and unwise (with sun).

-Considering a 3-ounce serving of trout (which is the best whole-food source of vitamin D out there) only offers 645 IU and that a number of factors (such as your skin tone and where you live) prevent most people from getting significant amounts of vitamin D from the sun, you're left with one stellar option: a high-quality, high-potency vitamin D supplement.*
+Considering a three-ounce serving of trout4 (which is the best whole-food source of vitamin D out there) only offers 645 IU and that a number of factors (such as your skin tone and where you live) prevent most people from getting significant amounts of vitamin D from the sun, you're left with one stellar option: a high-quality, high-potency vitamin D supplement.*

 That means vitamin D3, which is the body's preferred form.* "The formulation of vitamin D3 is the most important variable," says Henderson.
 "It has to be packaged as highly bioavailable or it just won't work!"

 Specifically, "since vitamin D is a fat-soluble vitamin, it is important that it be packaged with fats for maximal absorption,"* she adds.
 And, remember, you'll need 5,000 IU per day to hit that 50 ng/ml mark.